sagemath/trac_to_gh/Issue 7787.md

 # Issue 7787: Use a javascript minifier instead of a packer for sagenb

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7787

 Original creator: timdumol